nancyhild/nmb-ow-doc/actions.md

  nim action invoke greeting --no-wait
 ```

-**Tip:** If you're an OpenWhisk developer, you'll notice that the `wsk action invoke` is asynchronous by default, wherease the `nim action invoke` command is synchronous by default.
+**Tip:** If you're an OpenWhisk developer, you'll notice that the `wsk action invoke` is asynchronous by default, whereas the `nim action invoke` command is synchronous by default.

 ### The activation record